 - 1. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in accounting by an investor for investments in associates where the investment in the associate leads to the holding of an ownership interest in the form of a shareholding or other formal equity structure.
-However, it does not apply to investments in associates held by: - (a) Venture capital organizations; or - (b) Mutual funds, unit trusts and similar entities including investment-linked insurance funds;
+However, it does not apply to investments in associates held by: - (a) Venture capital organizations, or - (b) Mutual funds, unit trusts and similar entities including investment-linked insurance funds.

-that are measured at fair value, with changes in fair value recognized in surplus or deficit in the period of the change in accordance with IPSAS 29, "Financial Instruments: Recognition and Measurement."
-An entity holding such an investment shall make the disclosures required by paragraph 43(f).
+that are measured at fair value, with changes in fair value recognized in surplus or deficit in the period of the change in accordance with relevant international or national accounting standard dealing with the recognition and measurement of financial instruments.

-- 2. Guidance on recognition and measurement of interests identified in paragraph 1 that are measured at fair value, with changes in fair value recognized in surplus or deficit in the period of the change, can be found in IPSAS 29. - 3.
+- 2. Guidance on recognition and measurement of interests identified in paragraph 1 that are measured at fair value, with changes in fair value recognized in surplus or deficit in the period of the change can be found in the relevant international or national accounting standard dealing with financial instruments. - 3.
 This Standard provides the basis for accounting for ownership interests in associates.
 That is, the investment in the other entity confers on the investor the risks and rewards incidental to an ownership interest.
-This Standard applies only to investments in the formal equity structure (or its equivalent) of an investee.
+The Standard applies only to investments in the formal equity structure (or its equivalent) of an investee.
 A formal equity structure means share capital or an equivalent form of unitized capital, such as units in a property trust, but may also include other equity structures in which the investor's interest can be measured reliably.
-Where the equity structure is poorly defined, it may not be possible to obtain a reliable measure of the ownership interest. - 4.
-Some contributions made by public sector entities may be referred to as an "investment," but may not give rise to an ownership interest.
+Where the equity structure is poorly defined it may not be possible to obtain a reliable measure of the ownership interest. - 4.
+Some contributions made by public sector entities may be referred to as an "investment" but may not give rise to an ownership interest.
 For example, a public sector entity may make a substantial investment in the development of a hospital that is owned and operated by a charity.
-While such contributions are non-exchange in nature, they allow the public sector entity to participate in the operation of the hospital, and the charity is accountable to the public sector entity for its use of public monies.
+Whilst such contributions are non-exchange in nature, they allow the public sector entity to participate in the operation of the hospital, and the charity is accountable to the public sector entity for its use of public monies.
 However, the contributions made by the public sector entity do not constitute an ownership interest, as the charity could seek alternative funding and thereby prevent the public sector entity from participating in the operation of the hospital.
-Accordingly, the public sector entity is not exposed to the risks, nor does it enjoy the rewards, that are incidental to an ownership interest.
+Accordingly, the public sector entity is not exposed to the risks nor does it enjoy the rewards which are incidental to an ownership interest.

 - 5. This Standard applies to all public sector entities other than Government Business Enterprises. - 6.
-The "Preface to International Public Sector Accounting Standards" issued by the IPSASB explains that Government Business Enterprises (GBEs) apply IFRSs issued by the IASB.
+The "Preface to International Public Sector Accounting Standards" issued by the International Public Sector Accounting Standards Board (IPSASB) explains that Government Business Enterprises (GBEs) apply International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB).
 GBEs are defined in IPSAS 1, "Presentation of Financial Statements."